 A lot of times, a small cavity does not cause pain and cannot be detected, especially if you have a habit of missing your 6-monthly dental appointments.
 When a cavity does grow big enough to be seen, a simple filling to restore your tooth often does not do the trick.
-In this case, Sabeti Cosmetic Dentistry offers you inlay and onlay restorations, two types of indirect filling.
+In this case, Sabeti Cosmetic Dentistry offers you inlay and onlay dental restorations, two types of indirect fillings.

 What is an Inlay?

 An inlay is a pre-fabricated filling that has been custom-made to fit into the pits and fissures of a cavity, but not over the cusps or the pointed surfaces of the tooth.
-Dental inlays are used when a cavity is so large that a filling cannot restore it but does not require a crown.
+Dental inlays are used when a cavity is so large that a filling cannot restore it but does not require a dental crown.

 During the process, Dr. Shohreh Sabeti will drill out the decay from your tooth and prepare the cavity to receive the inlay.
 An impression of the tooth is taken and sent to the lab so that an inlay can be created based on it.

 The inlay is of the precise shape of your tooth cavity and is intended to fit perfectly in the space.
 It is manufactured from porcelain material and can bond very tightly to the tooth.
-This is why they are generally more durable than regular fillings.
+This is why they are generally more durable than regular dental fillings.